Trezor Model T Review 2026

 How to Set Up Trezor Model T: Step-by-Step Guide

-Setting up Trezor Model T is something I have done multiple times across different devices, so I can walk you through exactly what to expect.
-The wallet is available on Windows, Mac, Linux and browser extension (Chrome, Firefox, Brave), and the setup process is similar across all of them.
+Setting up Trezor Model T follows a consistent process across all supported platforms.
+The wallet is available on Windows, Mac, Linux and browser extension (Chrome, Firefox, Brave), and the setup steps are similar across all of them.

 Step 1: Unbox and connect your device.
 When you first open the Trezor Model T package, verify the security seal is intact.
 This confirms the device has not been tampered with in transit.
 Connect it to your computer using the provided cable.